osho81/TicTacToe/README.md

 Included in solution:

-- [x] Handel the data in a 2D Array.
+- [x] Handle the data in a 2D Array.
 - [ ] Player vs computer.
 	- [ ] take user input.
 	- [ ] use random function for computer move.